NepalNepal - Education programmes

 Since the early 2000s, Moving Mountains Nepal has worked with the people of Bupsa and Bumburi to help them reclaim their educational facilities and improve the standard of education in their villages.
 We focus on renovating and rebuilding the schools, securing qualified teachers, and investing in children who are interested in tertiary education.

 Through our work on education in Nepal, we have seen huge benefits to all of the people living in this region.
 Families are returning to the area, villagers are proud of their educational facilities, and more children are attending the schools.

 Below, you’ll find more information about our specific educational programs around Nepal.

 Over the past 20 years we have generously increased the size and capacity of these primary schools.
 Moving Mountains pays for eight teachers and the children have now got a long term consistent level of educational support and teaching which has enabled them to attain their grades and go into tertiary level education in some cases.

 In the years since we began working with the primary schools in these villages, we’ve seen massive improvements across the board.
 Today, the total number of students in both schools has increased.
 There are 165 children attending the Bupsa Primary School while over 200 attend the Bumburi Primary school.

 This is a result of the larger schools, better teachers, and also the economic impact that these improved schools have had on the region.
 Because there are larger, better schools in place, families have returned to the area.
 This drives economic growth and helps make life in the region more sustainable.

 Our valuable work on these primary schools is not yet finished.
 We hope to continue to expand both schools, increasing the number of students and building facilities for middle and secondary schools as well.

-We also continue to pay the salaries for several teachers in each village.
+We continue to pay the salaries for several teachers in each village.
 Our work on education in Nepal requires support from generous donors and volunteers.
-If you would like to help us provide education for the children of Nepal, please consider making a donation.

 Secondary Schools in Nepal